 Alex followed his mother in.
 From the doorway, he saw his father beam at young Annie who was already obediently bringing him a mug full of cool water.
 Annie set it on the board at his side and settled at his feet.

-Duncan Cameron waved a thin slip of paper at his wife.
+Duncan Campbell waved a thin slip of paper at his wife.

 “What say ye woman?
 Passage on Munro’s ship to sail a week from Monday.
 Passage for all of us.”